MicrosoftDocs/power-platform/power-platform/alm/git-integration/connecting-to-git.md

 1. Select **New project**, enter a name and ensure that your version control is set to Git for your project, and select **Create**.
 1. In the new project, select **Repos** and then select **Initialize** at the bottom of the page to initialize the default repository.

-Make sure that all users who are making changes in your environment have access to your repo and to commit changes.
+Make sure that all users who are making changes in your environment have access to your repository and to commit changes.
 Review your Azure DevOps licensing configuration and security groups to ensure that they're able to use the solution source control panel.

 ## Connect Dataverse to Git